-It is important that you let our friendly ticketing team know of your situation when booking so that they can ensure that the seat you book is accessible.
+It is important that you let our ticketing team know of your requirements when booking so that they can ensure the seat you book is accessible.
 Most importantly, you need to be able to get out in the event of an emergency, especially bearing in mind that fire regulations require wheelchairs and walkers to be removed from the aisle and put in an appropriate place once you are seated.

 d.
 I have poor eyesight, what facilities have the venues got that could assist me?

 Large print leaflets are available on request.
 For many events, seats are set aside near the front for patrons with impaired eyesight.
 Please let our ticketing team know of your requirements when booking – our staff reserve the right to refuse this facility where a valid requirement cannot be established.